-Winter Weather
+Winter weather

-Finally, another issue which often crops up at this time of year is bad weather and travel disruption.
+Another issue which often crops up at this time of year is bad weather and travel disruption.
 When the weather makes it difficult for employees to get into work - there are various points that you need to consider.